Bhaskers-Blu-Org2/MCW-Optimized-architecture/Whiteboard design session/WDS trainer guide - Optimized architecture.md

 **Cost optimization**

+**Task:**
-**Task:** What services would you recommend to further optimize the solution for lower total cost?
+What services would you recommend to further optimize the solution for lower total cost?

+**Answer:**
-**Answer:** Traffic Manager and App Service (Web Apps and Web Jobs)
+Traffic Manager and App Service (Web Apps and Web Jobs).

 **Task:** How do you determine the appropriate App Service Plan to use?

+**Answer:**
-**Answer:** Compare the VM CPU/RAM utilization of the existing architecture VM sizes to the list of App Service Plan tiers within the Azure North Central US region and determine which App Service Plan better fits the specific Application Tier workload.
+Compare the VM CPU/RAM utilization of the existing architecture VM sizes to the list of App Service Plan tiers within the Azure North Central US region and determine which App Service Plan better fits the specific Application Tier workload.
 It also needs to consider the Instance Count to factor in the setup of Multiple VMs appropriately.

+**Task:**
-**Task:** What are the recommended App Service Plans to use for each application tier?
+What are the recommended App Service Plans to use for each application tier?

-**Answer:\
+**Answer:**
-**Front-end Web App Tier: Standard S3 w/ three instances\
+-   Front-end Web App Tier: Standard S3 w/ three instances
-Back-end Web API Tier: Standard S3 w/ three instances\
+-   Back-end Web API Tier: Standard S3 w/ three instances
-Back-end Processing Tier: Standard S3 w/ one instance\
+-   Back-end Processing Tier: Standard S3 w/ one instance
-SQL Database: No change from Phase 1 using Azure SQL Database service
+-   SQL Database: No change from Phase 1 using Azure SQL Database service

+**Task:**
-**Task:** What is the calculated cost and overall savings gained from this design?
+What is the calculated cost and overall savings gained from this design?

+**Answer:**
-**Answer:** The total estimated cost of the App Service Plans and Azure SQL pricing tier is \$3,582.
+The total estimated cost of the App Service Plans and Azure SQL pricing tier is \$3,582.
 This number does not consider the implementation of Azure Autoscale, so it is possible the actual cost will be somewhat lower.
 The calculated annual savings moving from the